-Please note that the research team (PhD supervisor, Head of Department, sponsor and finance officer as a minimum) will be contacted from the Faculty Awards Management System via email to confirm their participation in the application, and the sponsor for additional signatory sign off.
+Please note that the supporting team (supervisor/mentor, Head of Department, organisational approver and finance officer as a minimum) will be contacted from the Faculty Awards Management System via email to confirm their participation in the application, and the organisational approver and finance officer for additional signatory sign off.
 Therefore, you should ensure that sufficient time is provided for signatory sign off before the submission deadline.